 If you have to stop in the middle of painting before the job is done, you don't have to wash the brush.
 Just stick the bristles into a sandwich bag, no need to seal, and pop it into the freezer until ready to paint again.

-To keep paint brushes moist between painting, put in a ziplock bag and put in the veg bin in your fridge. my mother does a lot of painting and gave me this useful tip.
+To keep paint brushes moist between painting, put in a ziplock bag and put in the veggie bin in your fridge.
+My mother does a lot of painting and gave me this useful tip.